JulesMayr/Github_Workshop/README.md

 ### 1. Access

 The Project can be accessed by clicking on the .Rproj file.
 This file will open up the entire project, including all folders outlined above.
-By utilizing this file, the relative paths will be set correctly.
+By utilizing this file, the relative paths should automatically be set correctly.

 ### 2. Add the data

 The data for this project will be shared separately.
-Please make sure you store the shared data file in the sub folder raw  of the data folder.
+Please make sure you store the shared data file in the sub folder *raw* of the *data* folder.

 ### 3. Workflow

-#### A. Packages needed
+#### A. Getting started

 Please use the following code to install all packages you need.
 They will be imported at the start of their respective scripts where they are used.